guangxush/LearnEng/Dictation/README.md

 149. It's time to got your weekend back and turn your "To do" list into a "To done" list!
 Ace, the helpful place.

 150. People say that the word "orange" doesn't rhyme with anything.
 I can think of a lot of things that rhyme with orange.
 What rhymes with orange?
-I put my orange 4-inch door hinge in storage and ate porridge with George!
+I put my orange 4-inch door hinge in storage(储藏室) and ate porridge with George!

-151. hello world
+151. What if every single person on earth jumped at the exact same time?
+Could it cause an earthquake or would we not even be able to tell?